ImageMagick v6 Examples --

 This batch file takes the color space as a command line parameter "%1".
 It then generates the three sides of the cube and shears and mounts them such that we get an isometric view, where the point (0,0,0) lies at the centre of a hexagon.
 The final picture is named after the color space (IE. "%1") and stored as a PNG.

-We now want to call this batch file (saved as "cspace.bat") from another batch file that provides the names of the color spaces:
+We now want to call this batch file (saved as "cspace.bat") from another batch file that provides the names of the colour spaces:

 We can also filter the output of the -list option by piping it in DOS: